 Ideally, theatre and classical music enthusiasts should make Leoš Janáček himself their guide and simply follow local places related to his life.
 You can get a book or a guided tour, both at TIC BRNO.
 The tour will also take you to the popular Stopkova plzeňská pivnice, a well-liked gastropub serving traditional Czech meals.

-Don’t forget to book tickets at ART Cinema, where you can enjoy a glass of wine or beer at its cosy café or outdoor seating and spend hours discussing what the director’s artistic intention actually was.
+Don’t forget to book tickets at ART Cinema, where you can enjoy a glass of wine or beer at its cosy café or outdoor seating (wrapped in the blanket) and spend hours discussing what the director’s artistic intention actually was.
 Or you can go to the Scala University Cinema and then get absorbed in the bustling atmosphere on Moravian (Moravské) and Saint James’s (Jakubské) squares.
 Careful, though!
-Most people end up sitting on the ground when drinking beer there.
-And if the weather is nice, make sure to catch a movie at a local outdoor cinema (here’s a list).
-No matter which one you choose, the starry sky will make sure your night is very romantic.
+Most people end up sitting on the ground when drinking beer there (yes, even in autumn!).

 Saint James’s Square (Jakubské náměstí) at Night Photo: Pavel Gabzdyl